olvior/bat-piler/README.md

 # Bat-ssembler

-A little assembler written in python that translates a simple language into the Bat asm for minecraft.
+A little compiler written in python that translates a simple language into the Bat asm for minecraft.

 It's very limited at the moment.